2 Timothy 1 – A Spirit of Boldness

 f.
 Which dwelt first in your grandmother Lois and your mother Eunice: Timothy’s genuine faith was due, in no small measure, to his godly upbringing and the influence of his grandmother and mother.

 i.
-Timothy and his family came from the ancient city of Lystra, where Paul visited on his first missionary journey.
-When Paul and Barnabas were there, God used Paul to miraculously heal a crippled man – and the people of the city began to praise Paul and Barnabas as Greek gods from Olympus, and started to sacrifice a bull to them.
-Paul barely restrained them from doing so, and soon enemies of the gospel had turned the crowd against Paul, so they cast Paul out of the city and stoned him.
-Yet God miraculously preserved Paul’s life, and he carried on (Acts 14).
+Timothy and his family came from the ancient city of Lystra, where Paul visited on his first missionary journey (Acts 14:16-20).
+When Paul and Barnabas were there, God used Paul to miraculously heal a crippled man – and the people of the city began to praise Paul and Barnabas as Greek gods from Olympus, even starting to sacrifice a bull to them.
+Paul barely restrained them from doing so, and soon enemies of the gospel had turned the crowd against the missionary evangelists, so they cast Paul out of the city and stoned him.
+Yet God miraculously preserved Paul’s life, and he carried on.

 ii.
-On Paul’s second missionary journey, he came again to Lystra – and there met a young man who had come to Jesus, and was devoted to serving the Lord.
-This young man was Timothy, and he is described as having a mother who believed, but his father was Greek (Acts 16:1).
+On Paul’s second missionary journey, he came again to Lystra – and there met a young man who had come to Jesus and was devoted to serving the Lord (Acts 16:1-5).
+This young man was Timothy, and he is described as having a mother who believed, but his father was Greek.

 iii.
 So, Timothy’s mother and grandmother were believers, but his father was not (at least not at first).
 In the Roman world, fathers had absolute authority over the family, and since Timothy’s father was not a Christian, his home situation was less than ideal (though not necessarily terrible).
 But his mother and grandmother either led him to Jesus or grounded him in the faith.
 God wants to use parents and grandparents to pass on an eternal legacy to their children and grandchildren.

 iv.
-When Paul left Lystra, he took Timothy with him – and this began a mentor-learner relationship that touched the whole world.
+When Paul left Lystra, he took Timothy with him (Acts 16:3-4).
+This began a mentor-learner relationship that touched the whole world.

 g.
 I am persuaded is in you also: It wasn’t enough that this genuine faith was in Timothy’s grandmother and mother; it had to be in Timothy also.
 Our children, once of age to be accountable before God, must have their own relationship with Jesus Christ.
 Mom and dad’s relationship with God will not then bring eternal life.